 E1 - Invalid analog line.
-This number must be between 1..4 (System wide errors are listed in front of the manual)
+This number must be between 1..4

 I want to check the time analog 1 reached its high value

 "<Time>"

 079: Read an Analog Low Line Time

 This command allow the user to recall the time an analog low extreme occurred.
 The user would normally not use this command for day-to-day operation.
 Because of the analog low time special words (Words 721..724), the user would normally include these words for message readback.
 This command is mainly used for setting up the analog system.